Timi-G/community-app/README.md

 ## 📌 Assumptions
 - User Simplicity
-Assumes users only need a username and email to register (no email verification or profile settings).
+  - Assumes users only need a username and email to register (no email verification or profile settings).

 - Group Permissions
-Only group creators can post/edit/delete in their groups.
+  - Only group creators can post/edit/delete in their groups.
 Assumes one user manages a group entirely.

 - Authentication
   - Assumes token-based auth (via DRF TokenAuth) is sufficient for login sessions.

-  -Assumes that storing tokens in localStorage is safe enough (no refresh tokens or HTTP-only cookies).
+  - Assumes that storing tokens in localStorage is safe enough (no refresh tokens or HTTP-only cookies).

 - Single-Region Hosting
   - Assumes all services (frontend, backend, DB) are hosted in similar regions to reduce latency.

 - Simple Public Feed Logic
   - Assumes all posts across all groups can be shown publicly with no privacy or filtering logic.

 - No Real-time Requirements
   - Assumes real-time updates (e.g. new posts appearing instantly) are not required.

 ## ❗ Limitations
 - 🚫 No Email Verification or Reset
-There's no system for verifying user email or resetting forgotten passwords.
+  - There's no system for verifying user email or resetting forgotten passwords.

 - 🔐 Auth Token Vulnerabilities
   - Storing auth tokens in localStorage is vulnerable to XSS attacks.
   - No support for refresh tokens or token expiry.

 - 📤 No Pagination or Filtering
-The /api/groups/ and /api/posts/ endpoints return all records, which may not scale with large data.
+  - The /api/groups/ and /api/posts/ endpoints return all records, which may not scale with large data.

 - 🔎 Limited Search or Discovery
-No keyword search, sorting, or category tagging for groups or posts.
+  - No keyword search, sorting, or category tagging for groups or posts.

 - 📱 Limited Responsiveness
-May not be fully optimized for mobile users without additional layout handling.
+  - May not be fully optimized for mobile users without additional layout handling.

 - 🧪 No Testing Layer
-There are no unit tests, integration tests, or end-to-end tests in the backend or frontend.
+  - There are no unit tests, integration tests, or end-to-end tests in the backend or frontend.

 - 💬 No Comment or Like System
-Users can only create posts; there's no interaction model like comments, likes, or replies.
+  - Users can only create posts; there's no interaction model like comments, likes, or replies.

 - 📦 Monolithic Deployment
-Backend and frontend are deployed separately but not orchestrated as a unified service (e.g. with Docker or Kubernetes).
+  - Backend and frontend are deployed separately but not orchestrated as a unified service (e.g. with Docker or Kubernetes).

 - 🔁 No Background Jobs / Asynchronous Handling
-All operations (like sending emails, post-processing) are synchronous — no Celery or task queue.
+  - All operations (like sending emails, post-processing) are synchronous — no Celery or task queue.

 - 👤 No Role Management
-All authenticated users have the same level of permissions except for ownership rules.
+  - All authenticated users have the same level of permissions except for ownership rules.